 Rudozem Street Dog Rescue (RSDR) is a non-profit foundation that rescues Street Dogs in Bulgaria and finds loving homes for them.

 Since moving to Bulgaria in 2007, we have rescued many of these dogs.
-We sometimes have as many as 40 dogs and pups staying with us at our home.
-We do struggle to accommodate them all and there is the constant worry that the noise is upsetting and disturbing to neighbours.
-We desperately need a shelter.
+We sometimes have as many as 200 dogs and cats at the RSDR shelter.

 Please help us to help them.